CE RED Certification

-RED testing is intended to confirm product compliance with EU regulations for effective and safe use of radio frequencies.
-Devices must not interfere with other equipment and must not occupy free bands unless required.
+RED testing confirms product compliance with EU regulations for the effective and safe use of radio frequencies.
+Manufacturers must provide :

-On average, the RED certification procedure takes 4 to 8 weeks.
+The certification procedure typically takes 4 to 8 weeks.
 For complex products, which must conform to a large number of regulations, the time frame extends to 8 to 12 weeks.